 Institutional repositories are a good alternative to subject-specific repositories.
 Researchers at UiB can archive data in DataverseNO and get support in the deposition process.

 If neither a community repository nor an institutional repository appears suitable, general-purpose repositories can be used.
 For example, Zenodo is a general-purpose open-access repository developed under the European OpenAIRE program and operated by CERN.

 Although it is requested that data is made accessible as early as possible, embargos on the data release can be appropriate sometimes.
 Embargo periods and reviewer access are supported by most repositories.

 Archiving personal (sensitive) data

 Long-term preservation of personal sensitive data can be appropriate in certain cases.
 Some personal sensitive data may be archived in repositories with technical access control to allow data access only for specific users by defined access criteria.
 In other cases anonymization of sensitive data could allow their deposition in an open repository.
 Importantly, if research data is collected with informed consent, data archiving plans need to be included already in the consent forms.
-You can find more information about human data in the research data life cycle and archiving options here.
+You can find more information about human data in the research data life cycle and archiving options in the RDMkit: human data.

 Persistent file formats: Ensure long-term access

 Research data should be archived in open, non-proprietary formats to ensure long term access to the files.
 For example, TXT rather than Microsoft Word, CSV rather than Microsoft Excel, TIFF or PNG rather than Adobe Photoshop files.
-For more examples, see here.
+For more examples, see the DataverseNO deposit guide.